Undergraduate | MUR-ICT167-2023

 - More on Algorithms, Introduction to Recursion

-This subject is designed to develop the skills of problem solving and program design using an Object Oriented programming language.
-Major topics include: algorithm design; procedural abstractions; the use of libraries as collection of black-box code modules; the concepts of pre- and post- conditions; strings, arrays, introduction to object-oriented concepts including data abstraction, encapsulation, classes and object references, inheritance; introduction to recursion; streams and file input and output; the definition and use of common classes - lists, stack and queues.
+This unit is designed to develop the skills of problem solving and program design using an Object Oriented programming language.
+It assumes that you have passed an introductory unit in programming, such as ICT159 Foundations of Programming.
+This unit will use the Java language for practical work to develop your programming skills.
+Major topics include: algorithm design; procedural abstractions; the concepts of pre- and post-conditions; strings, arrays, introduction to object-oriented concepts including data abstraction, encapsulation, classes and object references, inheritance; introduction to recursion; streams and file input and output; the definition and use of common classes like lists, stacks and queues.

 Please Note: All students studying at Murdoch University will need to complete the compulsory unit, Murdoch Academic Passport (MAP100), which only takes 2-3 hours to complete online.
 Find out more: http://goto.murdoch.edu.au/MurdochAcademicPassport.